An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Results

-Figure~\ref{fig.debt.comparison} shows the distribution of SATD in ML and non-ML software.
-The median of percentages of SATD in ML and non-ML software is 1.9\% and 0.9\%, calculated over 100 random samples of 100,000 comments from ML and non-ML respectively.
-This indicates a 2.1 times more debt in ML projects.
-The comparisons provided in Figure~\ref{fig.debt.comparison} are statistically significant with the Wilcoxon Signed Rank test $p$-value lower than 0.05 and a large Cohen's $d$ effect size difference, but did not impact the ranges for $p$-value or the effect size.
-Changing the sample size of 100,000 did not change our results of median values, but only changed the standard deviation of both distributions in Figure~\ref{fig.debt.comparison}.
-When considering all the comments in ML and non-ML code from our dataset (without any sampling), 3.5\% of comment declarations in ML projects contain a technical debt admission (i.e., SATD), compared to only 2\% for non-ML projects.
+\textbf{Machine learning-based projects have 2 times more SATD in comparison to non machine learning projects.} Figure~\ref{fig.debt.comparison} shows the distribution of SATD in ML and non-ML software.
+The median of percentages of SATD in ML and non-ML software is 1.87\% and 0.92\%, calculated over 1000 times using bootstrapping, i.e., sampling with replacement of 424,248 (size of the ML-dataset) comments from both ML and non-ML categories.
+This indicates a 2 times more debt in ML projects.
+The comparisons provided in Figure~\ref{fig.debt.comparison} are statistically significant with the Wilcoxon Signed Rank test $p$-value lower than 0.05 and a large Cohen's $d$ effect size difference.
+When considering all the comments in ML and non-ML code from our dataset (without any sampling), 1.87\% of comment declarations in ML projects contain a technical debt admission (i.e., SATD), compared to only 0.93\% for non-ML projects, having a ratio of 2.02.
 Our findings for SATD in non-ML software are aligned with the findings of prior research.
 For instance, Bavota and Russo~\cite{bavota2016large} found SATD in 0.3\% of the comments of non-ML Java-based projects, which is comparable to the 0.9\% obtained by our analysis for Python-based non-ML projects.

-Since ML developers tend to experiment with different configurations when searching for the optimal model, \textbf{we surmise that the amount of code churn in ML code is likely higher than the amount of code churn in non-ML code}, which could explain the observed difference in the proportion of SATD (since high code churn is known to be associated with poor design ).
-Hence, we computed the distribution of code churn in the studied ML and non-ML projects.

-The results presented in Figure~\ref{fig.churn}(a) show that ML code experiences statistically significantly higher code churn than non-ML code, with large effect size (Cohen's $\delta$=12).
-One possible explanation of the high rate of SATD in ML code could be the higher rate of code modification, even though we cannot claim any causal relation.
-Furthermore, Figure~\ref{fig.churn} (b) shows that SATD files also have higher churn-per-file size for ML software.
-This further corroborates that those larger changes correlate with lower software quality and higher amounts of SATD.
-The comparisons of churn and churn-per-LOC in Figure~\ref{fig.churn} (a and b) are statistically significant with large effect size for SATD code and medium effect size for clean code.\\